OmarAlfaSoftware/Galaxus/src/GalaxusIntegration.README.md

 This solution is designed for integrating with the Galaxus marketplace using .NET 9.
 It follows a modular, layered architecture to separate concerns and facilitate maintainability.
 The main projects are:

 - **GalaxusIntegration.Api**: Exposes HTTP endpoints, handles authentication, and provides Swagger documentation for internal use.
+All controllers are now mapped and included in Swagger, making API endpoints visible and testable via the Swagger UI.
 - **GalaxusIntegration.Application**: Contains application logic, use cases, DTOs, and service abstractions.
 - **GalaxusIntegration.Core**: Holds domain entities, business rules, and core validation logic.
 - **GalaxusIntegration.Infrastructure**: Implements data access, SFTP/FTP, file processing, and external API integrations.